 But what I can surmise is this: Look to your family, your block, your neighborhood if you want to create immediate impact.

 So many of us, day in and day out, plan to donate our time, things or hard-earned cash to worthy causes.
-But at the end of the day, intentionally giving back is often near the very end of our to-dos.
+But at the end of the day, or right around April 15th, intentionally giving back is often near the very end of our to-dos.
 And instead, guilt languishes every time we avert our eyes from the person standing on the corner with a wilting cardboard sign or recycle a donation pledge pamphlet that came with a sheet full of tacky return address labels.

 Truth is, finding ways to give back is easy.
 Especially in a city like Detroit, so ripe with opportunity to create big and diverse impact.
 Whether your passion lies in supporting the arts, helping the homeless, working with children, greening our grounds, you can do so while doing some good at the same time.